The ex utility shall conform to the Base Definitions volume of

 further action.

-Set readonly
+-R Set readonly edit option.

-Prepare ex for batch use by taking the following
+-s Prepare ex for batch use by taking the following

 actions: